what is a postal code what is a postal code

 How have postal codes evolved over time?

 The concept of postal codes originated in Ukraine in 1932 and evolved during World War II with systems in Germany and later in the U.S. in 1963.
-These developments were driven by the need for organized mail distribution.
+The need for organized mail distribution drove these developments.
 By the 1980s, most countries adopted unique postal code systems, underscoring their essential role in local and global communication.

 Can outdated postal codes affect mail delivery?